Achintxv/Achintxv/README.md

 # 💫Hi I'm Achint I like to code and design
-🎓 College Student: Pursuing studies in computer science, with a knack for programming and tech.<br><br>💻 Programming Enthusiast: Skilled in Java, Python, MySQL and problem-solving tasks.<br><br>🎨 UI/UX Designer: Passionate about graphic design, with experience in Figma.<br><br>🌐 Web Development: Currently working on a society/event management website.<br><br>🔍 Internship Seeker: Actively applying for internshipss.<br><br>🧑‍🤝‍🧑 Society Member: Engaged in college society activities.<br> <br>
+🎓 College Student: Pursuing studies in computer science, with a knack for programming and tech.<br>💻 Programming Enthusiast: Skilled in Java, Python, MySQL and problem-solving tasks.<br>🎨 UI/UX Designer: Passionate about graphic design, with experience in Figma.<br>🌐 Web Development: Currently working on a society/event management website.<br>🔍 Internship Seeker: Actively applying for internshipss.<br>🧑‍🤝‍🧑 Society Member: Engaged in college society activities.<br>

 # 💻 Tech Stack: